wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the hash is stored.
-* redisField: The value of field.
+* redisField: The new field in the hash for which you want to set a value.
-* redisValue: The value which set to the field.
+* redisValue: The value that you want to set for the new field.

 **Sample request**